Hill Dickinson Stadium: Usage

+Everton's home ground

 The stadium hosts Everton's home fixtures starting from the 2025–26 season.
-Everton Women, who made Goodison Park their home ground ahead of the 2025–26 season also play select home fixtures at the Hill Dickinson Stadium, with the first coming on 12 October 2025 in a Women's Super League match against Manchester United Women.
+Everton Women, who made Goodison Park their home ground ahead of the 2025–26 season, also play select home fixtures at the Hill Dickinson Stadium, with the first coming on 12 October 2025 in a Women's Super League match against Manchester United Women.

+International football

+Men's

 Before completion of the stadium, in April 2023, the stadium was announced as one of ten host venues for the 2028 UEFA European Championships.